Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 For our first survey, let’s go with the classic NPS.
 Don’t forget to add your title before hitting Next.
 This title won't be visible to your users.

-Step 2: Content Builder
+Step 2: content builder

 Here’s where a lot of the important stuff goes.
 We’ll be writing your questions, choosing follow-up actions and thank you messages, and adding localization in this step.